 For those who are not familiar bagnet is made from pork belly which is deep fried to give it its crispy taste.

-It’s a chique artistic diner found in the university rich area of Manila, thus expect to see students flocking the place.
+It’s a chique artistic diner found in the university belt area of Manila, thus expect to see students flocking the place.

 I ordered their best seller.
 The taste for me was okay, nothing to die for.
 There may be better food places in the metro but then again for my short trip this was the best I could find.

-The café can fit a max of 6 to 9 people and was fortunate enough to have it all to myself during my visit.
+The café can fit a maximum of 6 to 9 people and I was fortunate enough to have it all to myself during my visit.

 For coffee lover’s out there this is the place to go.
 Their coffee is super strong which compliments their light sandwich offerings.

 And oh they also sell pastries and cake which I did not buy essentially because it was 9 in the morning.
-I did not want to pig out during that time☺ .
+I did not want to pig out during that time just yet!

-We started in the streets we end up there as well.
-I am always adventurous with food.
+We started in the streets we should definitely end it there as well.
+Yes, this Hungry Traveller is always adventurous when it comes to food.

 I’m a picky eater in terms of cleanliness.
 However, I don’t mind eating anything as long as the preparation and the place looks clean.

 Manila is a hub of street food.
-In my Manila trips I explored the sidewalks.
-I found vendors selling fish balls, tempura, battered quail eggs and Halo Halo.
+In my Manila trips I found vendors selling fish balls, tempura, battered quail eggs and Halo Halo.

 You name it Manila has it

-The one meal that I definitely enjoyed eating though was the Beef Pares.
+The one meal that I definitely enjoyed eating though which was also a first for me was ordering Beef Pares.

 I got a taste of this dish while exploring the streets of Pasay.

-So there you have it the 5 unique and simple food dining experience in Manila.
+So there you have it the 5 unique and simple food dining experiences in Manila.